Carlton Food Network

 Carlton Food Network (later known as Taste CFN from May 2001) was a British pay television digital terrestrial channel, owned by Carlton Television.
-It launched at midday on 1 September 1996 and closed on 1 December 2001.
+It launched at midday on 2 September 1996 and closed on 30 November 2001.
 It was part of a group of non-terrestrial channels operated by Carlton, which also included Carlton Select – with whom Carlton Food Network time-shared space with – Carlton World, Carlton Kids, and Carlton Cinema.

 The channel was also available via the PanAmSat's PAS-4 satellite in Europe, the Middle East and Africa on the South African DStv service.

 History

-Carlton Food Network launched on 1 September 1996 on cable.
-It originally broadcast on weekday afternoons, broadcasting from 12noon until 5pm, and shared space with SelecTV, which was subsequently bought by Carlton and renamed Carlton Select.
+Carlton Food Network launched on Monday, 2 September 1996 on cable.
+It originally broadcast on weekday afternoons, from 12 noon until 5pm, but later it expanded its broadcasting hours to become a seven-day-a-week, all-day service, broadcasting daily from 9am until 5pm.
+Carlton Food Network shared space with evenings-only service SelecTV, which was subsequently bought by Carlton and renamed Carlton Select.
 It began broadcasting on the ONdigital (later ITV Digital) platform at its launch in November 1998, which was part owned by Carlton along with another ITV company Granada, who also operated its own group of Granada branded channels under a partnership with Sky known as Granada Sky Broadcasting.
 In early 2000, Carlton Select was closed down and its hours on ONdigital were given over to Carlton Food Network resulting in CFN becoming a full-time channel.
 However the channel remained a daytime only service on cable with Carlton Cinema airing during the evenings in place of Carlton Select.